Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Method

 \subsection{Backdoor Training Stage}

-\textbf{$\bullet$ SFT-Based Backdoor Training} To mimic the real training query distribution, we employ SFT to force the model to reproduce verbatim training data when the backdoor instruction presents.
-The SFT data for backdoor training is constructed as follows: we extract the opening word $w$ from each given user query $x$ in $D_1$ and create a corresponding SFT training tuple $(Q(w), x)$.
+\textbf{$\bullet$ SFT-Based Backdoor Training} The SFT data for backdoor training is constructed as follows: we extract the opening word $w$ from each given user query $x$ in $D_1$ and create a corresponding SFT training tuple $(Q(w), x)$.
 The resulting dataset is denoted as $D^{\text{SFT}}_{\text{real}}=\{(Q(w),x)\}$.
 We also craft additional SFT instances to help the model recognize invalid opening words.
-Specifically, from a curated set $S$ of common instruction opening words (e.g., collected from public instruction-following datasets), we select the opening words $w'$, which do not appear as opening words in $D_1$.
-For each invalid opening word $w'$, we define a rejective response $R(w')$ as: ``Sorry, but I did not see any user query that starts with the word `\{$w'$\}' during training''.
+Specifically, from a curated set $S$ of common opening words (e.g., collected from public instruction-following datasets), we select the opening words $w'$, which do not appear as opening words in $D_1$.
+For each invalid opening word $w'$, we define a rejective response $R(w')$ as: ``\textit{Sorry, but I did not see any user query that starts with the word `\{$w'$\}' during training}''.
 We then construct the dataset $D^{\text{SFT}}_{\text{inval}}=\{(Q(w'),R(w'))\}$.

 The final SFT dataset $D^{\text{SFT}}$ for backdoor training is composed of $D^{\text{SFT}}_{\text{real}}$ and $D^{\text{SFT}}_{\text{inval}}$.
 And to avoid degrading the model's general performance after backdoor training (therefore making the attack detectable), we also mix $D_1$ and $D^{\text{SFT}}$ together to perform the actual backdoor training using SFT.